BVNCodeTech/R3DACTED/README.md

 ### Installing Requirements

-Use pip to install all the modules and libraries required for medSCHED in the required.txt
+Use pip to install all the modules and libraries required for R3DACTED in the required.txt

 ```
 pip install -r requirements.txt